 Oqood: Registration of an Off-Plan Purchase Contract

 Oqood (Arabic for "contracts") is what you receive when you buy off-plan.
-It is not an ownership document — it's official registration with DLD that you hold a contractual right to the property once it is completed and handed over.
+It is not an ownership document, it's official registration with DLD that you hold a contractual right to the property once it is completed and handed over.
+The Oqood system exists to give off-plan buyers real legal protection during the years between paying a deposit and receiving keys.
+Your payments flow into a regulated escrow account tied to the project, and your interim registration is logged against the specific unit so it cannot be quietly resold to someone else.
 With an Oqood you:

 - Have a legal claim against the developer for delivery